w3c/webcomponents-cg/README.md

 # Web Components Community Group

-This group is for collaboration between people working on web components libraries, tools, documentation and standards.
+This group is for collaboration between people working on web components libraries, tools, documentation, and standards.

 We will work together on projects of shared interest in order to enhance interoperability, solve common problems, build shared community resources, and ultimately continue to grow a cooperative, productive, and happy web components ecosystem.